 If you experience any such issues, ensure that your Apple TV is running the most recent version of tvOS.
 Next, follow the steps below:

 - Check to see if your television supports HDR10 or Dolby Vision.
 For your Apple TV 4K to automatically set your display format to HDR10 or Dolby Vision, your television must be capable of displaying HDR10 or Dolby Vision at 60Hz (50Hz in Europe).
 These formats can be displayed at 30Hz (25Hz in Europe) on Apple TV 4K, but you must enable Match Dynamic Range in Settings > Video and Audio > Match Content.
-Consult the user manual if you’re not sure which formats your television supports.
+Consult the user manual if you’re unsure which formats your television supports.

 Further, you might also need to enable HDR10 or Dolby Vision in your television’s video or HDMI settings.